dallison/phaser/README.md

 - When you call `set_x(...)`, the value is written **directly into the binary buffer**.
-- When you call `x()`, the value is read back **from the binary buffer**, located via a small per-message **field-metadata** array.
-That indirection is what enables protobuf's version compatibility: a reader built with a different schema version can still find the fields present in the data.
+- When you call `x()`, the value is read back **from the binary buffer**, located via a compact per-message **field-metadata** index.
+Dense field-number ranges use direct lookup;
+  outliers use binary search.
+That indirection is what enables protobuf's version
+  compatibility: a reader built with a different schema version can still find the fields present in the data.

+The hybrid metadata layout is a new native Phaser payload format.
+New runtimes can read legacy payload metadata, but older runtimes cannot read newly generated native payloads.
+Protobuf and ROS wire formats are unchanged.

 The `PayloadBuffer` (from the [cpp_toolbelt](https://github.com/dallison/cpp_toolbelt) library) is a relocatable heap — a malloc/free/realloc allocator that uses only offsets